coinsbill/coinsbill-php/README.md

 # CoinsBill PHP Client

-This is a PHP Client for interacting with the [CoinsBill API](https://www.coinsbill.com/developers).
+This is a PHP Client for interacting with the [CoinsBill API Developer Docs](https://www.coinsbill.com/developers).

 ### Example Usage